 - Jewellery should not be worn, other than a watch and if your child has pierced ears they may wear a small, single stud in each lobe.
 A cross or religious symbol on a necklace may be worn with the Head’s permission.
 NB: If you are planning on having your child’s ears pierced, please be aware that earrings need to be taken out for sporting activities so you may need to plan ahead.

-- For pupils in Years 7 to 9, nail varnish and make-up is not permitted and pupils will be asked to remove it.
+- For pupils in Years 7 to 9, nail varnish and make-up are not permitted and pupils will be asked to remove it.
 Pupils in Years 10-11 may wear discreet make-up.

 - Girls may wear black opaque tights.